conbench/conbench/docs/pages/benchmarking_and_the_dev_process.md

 #### Why not use the `HEAD` of main as the _baseline_?

 When we make comparisons (for example: to determine regressions) we typically compare the PR branch to the point it branched from on main.
 This allows us to ignore new, unrelated performance improvements that might have been made in main unrelated to the branch.
-For example: if I benchmark commit C, by default conbench will compare it with results from commit 1.
+For example: if I benchmark commit C, by default Conbench will compare it with results from commit 1.
 So that if commits 2, 3, 4 all improved or regressed performance, that can be ignored for the purposes of this branch.
 If a developer *does* want to compare to the `HEAD` of main, the easiest + best way to do that would be to rebase and rerun the benchmarks (though we could add this comparison as well if it’s helpful, it is slightly more complicated to reason about).